GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (138) .md

 **At Higher Tiers**: Each tier beyond minimum increases the square footage by 50 and the range by [Magic] yards.

 **Critical Failure**: You instead create an area of fog centered on you which extends out a number of feet from you equal to the spell tier.
 You are subject to the attacks of the spell so long as it is active and suffer a penalty to your defense against it equal to the spell tier.
 This lasts for a number of rounds equal to the points of failure.

+#### Cryoschimurgy

+**Minimum Tier**: 2

+**Casting Time**: 2 action + 3 actions per item

+**Range**: 1 yard

+**Effect**: You form ice into a number of items within range.
+These items can be standard non-magical weapons, shields, munitions, or any other item the narrator deems to be reasonable (other than firearms or the string of bows, for obvious reasons).
+There must be enough total ice in range to produce the items, which will weigh one third the normal weight.
+These items last a number of half-minutes equal to the tier of the spell, at which point it begins to melt (if warm enough) and misshape.
+The workings of armor is too complicated for this spell.

+A fire attack which would be reasonably assumed to come in contact with such an item will destroy it.
+Any attack by such an ice weapon which would qualify to damage armor instead breaks the weapon, as does a critical failure.
+If a shield is made with the ice, used to block, and the incoming attack would qualify to damage armor- the shield is destroyed.

+You may use water in place of ice to produce an item, with a single serving being treated as half a pound of material, but this increases the time to forge the item by 1 action.

+You may only produce a number of items equal to the tier of the spell, with a critical success increasing this by [Magic] bonus.

+**At Higher Tiers**: Each tier beyond minimum allows, in addition to the above noted benefits, one of the following;
+* The casting time is reduced by 1 action.
+* The range is increased by 1 yard.
+* The item last an additional half-minute.
+* You may produce an addtional item.

+**Critical Failure**: The ice shatters, inflicting a piercing attack aginst you with a bonus equal to the tier of the spell for the purpose of determining if it is a critical hit.

 ### D (8